chrishughallen/chrishughallen.github.io/readme.md

 I am currently learning Python React, and taking the latest version of Harvard's CS-50 outside of my day job.

+Here is my new personal [website](https://chrishughallen.github.io/) that I'm currently working on

 My Current React Project

 [lorem-blog-posts](https://react-blog-posts.vercel.app/) - A basic fetch application that uses the JSONplaceholder API.
 Using localStorage you can favorite/unfavorite blog posts, as well as follow/unfollow users.
 I am currently working on implementing all the functionality before any major styling, so don't expect anything beautiful quite yet 😉